 We agree that the actions of any one divine person involve the other Trinitarian persons in corresponding ways.
 But whenever Scripture specifies actions that occur between two or more members of the Trinity, the position of greater authority is always held by the Father, while the position of submission to that authority is always held by the Son and the Spirit.
 This principle is simply inviolable in Scripture.

-Here is another summary of ERAS.
+Here is another summary of ESS.
 This one uses more theological terms.

 The claim under debate is essentially this: There is within the life of God (and not strictly in the economy) an eternal relationship, or structure, of authority and submission.
 The Son shares the essence of God the Father and so is not ontologically subordinate to the Father, but the Son is functionally so. (source)

 Proponents of ESS are using key terms.
 I would call these ‘code words’.
 I’ll give you those terms in capital letters here to help you embed them in your brains, dear reader.
 The terms are:

 - Eternal Submission (or Subordination) of the Son

 - Eternal Functional Submission of the Son